Track Season 2017

 Confirmed returning coaches for the recreational teams include:

-Coach Mike, Coach Leroy, Coach Jordan & Coach Corey
+Coach Mike, Coach Haley, Coach Jordan & Coach Stephanie & Coach Corey new coach: Coach Karen

 Confirmed Coaches for our competitive team include:

-Coach Brandon, Coach Gerard and welcome to our newest coach, Coach Curt
+Coach Curt, Coach Gerard and welcome to our newest coach, Coach Leroy

 If you are interested in coaching, or assisting, please contact Corey at (651)592-3224